digbmc/reactor-jct/science.md

 ###Types of reactors {.cards}

 There are two kinds of nuclear reactor designs currently used in the United States, and their main difference is the way they generate steam.
 One of them is the pressurized water reactor, which is more common.
-This kind of reactor uses the water as a medium for heat transfer, in which the hot water is kept under pressure and then used for the generation of steam, which is then used in the turbine for the electricity generator.
+This kind of reactor uses water for cooling the reactor and for driving the electricity-generating turbines, however, those processes are separated via loops and don’t mix.
 The other reactor is the boiling water reactor, and it is less common.
-This reactor uses the heat that is coming off the fuel rods in order to heat the water directly.
+This reactor uses the same water that is used to cool and power the electricity-generating turbines.